wexi/fdf2csv/README.md

 Adds row/data to the outaput filename.csv if it exists.
 It is assumed that the FDF fields are unique; They would become the CSV column names.

+A \_serno field is introduced if the input filename has a trailing serial number.

 The input filename can include the file path (with a leading tilde for home page).
 The output CSV has the trailing digits removed.